The Best Free Things to do in Tampa Bay

 Alligator watch at John Chestnut Park

 This quaint park in the quiet Pinellas County suburb of Palm Harbor is the perfect place to take a nature walk.
-It’s never over crowded with tourists and it is an excellent wildlife destination.
+It’s never over crowded with tourists and it is an excellent wildlife watching destination.
 There is a beautiful swampy boardwalk trail here as well as a nice overlook of Lake Tarpon.
 Alligator sightings are pretty common.
 Deer, armadillo, and gopher tortoise are also out and about.
 Groups of deer often group together right on the road or trails, especially if you time your visit near dusk.

 Overall, this is a great little free park where you can watch wildlife, get in some healthy exercise, and enjoy the natural side of Florida.